Key takeaways

 What is bankruptcy?

 Bankruptcy is the legal process of disputing outstanding debts or financial obligations.
 Once approved by a judge and court-appointed trustees, you can either qualify for Chapter 13 or Chapter 7 bankruptcy.
-While it may sound similar to settlement, the main difference is that you’ll be granted a stay during the process, meaning that creditors legally can’t take action until the process is over.
+Unlike with settlement, creditors legally can’t take action against you until the process is over.

-Bankruptcy does offer a fresh start to those with unmanageable delinquent debts — but it comes with some major risks.
-For one, your assets are measured during the process and may be seized to satisfy a portion of the delinquent debt.
+Bankruptcy offers a fresh start to those with unmanageable delinquent debts — but it comes with some major risks.
+Your assets are measured during the process and may be seized to satisfy your delinquent debt.

-What’s more, bankruptcy remains on your credit report for up to 10 years, which significantly reduces your score and makes it harder to get approved for other products in the future.
+What’s more, bankruptcy stays on your credit report for up to 10 years.
+It significantly reduces your credit score and makes it harder to get approved for other loans or financial opportunities in the future.

 When to declare bankruptcy